 - define a variable to be trended (ExtTrend

-) - therefore additional variable does not have to be defined in the PmTrend
+) - therefore additional variable does not have to be defined in the PmaTrendGroup

 - define a variable to connect to communication driver (ExtComm

-) - therefore additional variable does not have to be defined in the PmCommData
+) - therefore additional variable does not have to be defined in the PmaCommGroup

-) - therefore additional variable does not have to be defined in the PmOpcClientData
+) - therefore additional variable does not have to be defined in the PmaOpcDaClientGroup

-Variables in object PmCommMsg of the PmChar communication
+Variables in the PmaCommMsg object of the PmChar communication

-allows to assemble communication data in the PmCommMsg
+communication driver allows to assemble communication data in the PmaCommMsg

-The variables on both these pages are licenced.
+The variables on both these tabs are licenced.

-If you need to assemble a complex message containing many variables then all these variables do not have to be defined on those pages.
-There can be just one String
+If you need to assemble a complex message containing many variables then all these variables do not have to be defined on those tabs.
+There can be just one variable of the String

-page can be set before sending the message.
+" tab can be set in the script before sending the message.
 Values from other variables located in other objects can be used.

 event.
 After reading the value, the received String